 The bill authorizes a municipal corporation or township, at its sole expense and not more often than once per calendar year, to conduct an audit for the purpose of verifying the accuracy of a VSP's calculation of the VSP fees it paid to the municipal corporation or township in the audit period.
 The VSP must make the records pertaining to its gross revenue available for inspection at the location where such records are kept in the normal course of business.
 The VSP need not retain those records for longer than three years after the year for which the fee was payable, unless the municipal corporation or township has commenced a civil action under the bill.
+A VSP must pay any amounts found to have been underpaid in an audit within 30 days after notice, including interest on the underpayments as provided in the Ohio Uniform Commercial Code (specifically R.C.
+1343.03, unchanged by the bill).

-The bill prohibits a municipal corporation or township from employing, appointing, or retaining any person for compensation that is dependent in any manner upon the outcome of the audit, including compensation dependent on the audit findings or the recovery of fees or other payment.
+The bill prohibits a municipal corporation or township from employing, appointing, or retaining any person to conduct an audit regarding the fee calculation for compensation that is dependent in any manner upon the dollar amount of the audit findings.
 It also prohibits any person from soliciting or accepting compensation that is dependent in any manner upon the outcome of the audit, including compensation dependent on the audit findings or the recovery of fees or other payment by the municipal corporation, township, or VSP.
+These prohibitions expressly do not prohibit or limit the hiring of legal counsel on a contingency fee basis to enforce the findings of an audit.